How Good Is Your Decision Making?

 Whether you're deciding which person to hire, which supplier to use, or which strategy to pursue, the ability to make a good decision with available information is vital.

 So, how do you avoid making bad decisions – or leaving decisions to chance?
-You need a systematic approach to decision making so that, no matter what type of decision you have to make, you can take it with confidence.
+You need a systematic approach to decision making so that, no matter what type of decision you have to make, you can make it with confidence.

 No one can afford to make poor decisions.
-That's why we've developed a short quiz to help you assess your current decision-making skills.
+That's why we've developed this short quiz to help you assess your current decision-making skills.
 We'll examine how well you structure your decision-making process, and then we'll point you to specific tools and resources you can use to develop and improve this important competency.